iakinsey/pg_sqlgen/docs/src/internals.md

 ## RAG workflow {#rag-workflow}

-The rag workflow for text-to-sql generation works as follows:
+### Generation

 - Get DDLs relevant to the user query.
 The process will vary depending on the engine's `table_filter_type` value:
     - `smart` - The instruct model is asked to filter for DDLs relevant to the user query.
     - `quick` - DDLs are filtedetects available CPU features and leverages SIMD instructions when supported.red via cosine similarity through pgvector.
 - Provide the user query, DDLs, and relevant instructions to the instruct model.

+### Error correction {#error-correction}

 - The resulting query run against a `PREPARE` statement to check if it's valid.
     - If it's valid, return the query to the user.
     - If the query is not valid, the instruct model is asked to fix the query.
 The new query is returned to the user.

+### Query Judge {#query-judge}

+- If enabled, after error correction, the language model judges whether or not the generated SQL query accurately reflects the natural language query.
+  - If it doesn't, then it provides a counter-example that it believes more accurately reflects the natural language query.
+  - The counter-example will run through a final [error correction](#error-correction) pass.

 ## Metadata triggers {#metadata-triggers}